jfvilas/react-file-manager/frontend/README.md

   icons.set('book', { open: <JSX.Element />, closed: <JSX.Element /> })
 ```

-This way, when rendering an object with the `class` `category`, react-file-manager will show the proper icon, in the folder tree and also in the file list, wherever it be a grid or a list.
+This way, when rendering an object with the `class` `category`, react-file-manager will show the proper icon, in the folder tree and also in the file list,
+wherever it be a grid or a list layout.

-If you want to add specific actions for each `class`, you can, for example, create an `actions` map like this:
+If you want to add specific actions for each `class`, you must create an `actions` map like this:

 ```javascript
   let actions = new Map();